crowdworks/ajimi/README.md

   [--verbose], [--no-verbose]
                                # Default: true

-Execute arbitrary command at source or target
+Execute an arbitrary command on the source or the target server
 ```

 ## Development and Test